adaorachi/lifestyle-articles/README.md

 * Users can signup/login and create articles to publish.
 * Users can save articles for future editing.
 * Users can vote an article.
-* Users bookmark articles for future reads.
+* Users can bookmark articles for future reads.
 * Readers/Users can comment on articles.
 * Users can search for articles by their titles.
+* Images are hosted in Amazon S3 cloud storage on production.

 <!-- ERD -->
 ## Data Architecture Documentation (ERD)